Health Insurance Statistics

-These statistics focus on the correlation between social conditions and the primary public health service.
-The statistics are based on annual extracts from the joint municipal system of public health insurance (Det Fælleskommunale Sygesikringssystem) used by the regions to settle accounts for health services with the individual providers (e.g. physicians, dentists etc.).
-The statistics have been compiled since 1986, but are comparable from 2006 onwards.
+These statistics focus on the consumption of health care services within the primary public health care sector .
+The statistics are based on annual extracts from LUNA, which is the IT system used by the regions to settle accounts for health services with the individual providers (e.g., physicians, dentists, etc.).
+The statistics have been compiled since 1986 but are comparable from 2006 onwards.

 Accuracy and reliability